Meet Ledger Nano™ Gen5, the most playful signer yet

 — After multiple delays and failed testnet deployments, Ethereum’s Pectra upgrade officially went live on May 7, 2025, marking a major milestone in the network’s ongoing evolution.

-— Pectra brings about several new features designed to make the network more efficient and user-friendly, such as increasing wallet functionality through EIP-7702 and increasing the staking limit for validators with EIP-7251.
+— Pectra introduced several new features to make the network more efficient and user-friendly, such as increasing wallet functionality through EIP-7702 and increasing the staking limit for validators with EIP-7251.

-— A combination of the Prague execution layer and Electra consensus layer updates, Pectra is Ethereum’s most comprehensive upgrade since The Merge, with 11 total EIPs being implemented.
+— A combination of the Prague execution layer and Electra consensus layer updates, Pectra represents Ethereum’s most comprehensive upgrade since The Merge, comprising 11 total EIPs.

 As the pioneering network for smart contracts, Ethereum continuously evolves to meet new challenges.
-The recently launched Pectra upgrade represents a significant leap forward in Ethereum’s roadmap, addressing key limitations while enhancing the network’s scalability, security, and user experience.
+The Pectra upgrade, which launched in May 2025, represents a significant leap forward in Ethereum’s roadmap, addressing key limitations while enhancing the network’s scalability, security, and user experience.

-Pectra combines two previously planned upgrades – the Prague execution layer and Electra consensus layer updates – into a single comprehensive update with 11 total Ethereum Improvement Proposals (EIPs) being implemented, making it the largest upgrade in the network’s history.
-After a challenging development journey that took over a year and a half, Pectra has finally arrived to make Ethereum more accessible, efficient, and user-friendly while maintaining its security and high levels of decentralization.
+Pectra combined two previously planned upgrades, the Prague execution layer and Electra consensus layer updates, into a single comprehensive update including 11 total Ethereum Improvement Proposals (EIPs).
+This made it the largest upgrade in the network’s history.
+After a challenging development journey that took over a year and a half, Pectra finally arrived to make Ethereum more accessible, efficient, and user-friendly while maintaining its security and high levels of decentralization.

-In this article, Ledger Academy breaks down everything you need to know about the Ethereum Pectra upgrade, the EIPs it contains, and what it all means for the Ethereum network and its users.
+In this article, Ledger Academy breaks down everything you need to know about the Ethereum Pectra upgrade, the EIPs it contained, and what it all means for the Ethereum network and its users.

 The History of Ethereum Upgrades